 Well, it’s that time of the year again.
 Especially for ghosts, goblins and other creatures of the night.
 Welcome to our special Halloween review.
 And this time we have quite the eerie delicacy prepared just for you all.
 I’m talking about Monster Bash.

-Blimey, it’s been a while hasn’t it?
-OK, first things first, I’d like to apologise for the absence, mostly due to personal stuff and some profesional stuff here and there.
-To make up for it, I’ll review two games in one go (well, more like two parts of one game).
+Blimey, it’s been a while, hasn’t it?
+OK, first things first, I’d like to apologise for the absence, mostly due to personal stuff and some professional stuff here and there.
+To make up for it, I’ll review 2 games in one go (well, more like 2 parts of one game).
 Time to protect the galaxy with Commander Keen!

 With the return of the most ear-catching cartoon theme song of all times (and the show too) to TV, I decided to take a look at the videogame.
 No, not the popular NES version but the DOS version instead.
-I’m talking about DuckTales (WOO HOO!).
+I’m talking about DuckTales (WOOHOO!).

 One of the early ways to distribute computer software before the advent of the Internet was through shareware.
 And like the name implies, is basically the sharing, copying and free distribution of software between its users, with little restrictions placed upon it.
 It was a great way for small software companies to present and distribute their products freely.
 Not to be confused with demos!